- Hiseman, Robin

 Golf Course Review

-JCB Golf & Country Club is a private golf club in Staffordshire, England.
+JCB Golf & Country Club is a private golf club in Staffordshire, England on the Woodseat Hall Estate.
 Lord Bamford set the minimum standard at nothing less than a tour-ready course that would compete with the very best in the world built to the highest specification.

 Why would a large manufacturing firm be interested in a golf course?
 Chairman of JCB, Lord Bamford explains: '‘‘My vision for this golf course is for it to build an even stronger awareness of the JCB brand around the world and help drive increased demand for our products.’’
 Essentially, the course is a savvy marketing tool used to attract big tournaments and ultimately woo overseas (US) investors.
 This also explains the flash white sand used to adorn the course which will resonate with the American audience.